Voltage and Current Source

 Delta - Star Transformation

 The replacement of delta or mesh by equivalent star connection is known as delta - star transformation.
 The two connections are equivalent or identical to each other if the impedance is measured between any pair of lines.
-That means the value of impedance will be same if it is measured between any pair of lines irrespective of whether the delta is connected between the lines or its equivalent star is connected between that lines.
+That means, the value of impedance will be the same if it is measured between any pair of lines irrespective of whether the delta is connected between the lines or its equivalent star is connected between that lines.

-Consider a delta system whose three corner points are A, B and C as shown in the figure.
+Consider a delta system that's three corner points are A, B and C as shown in the figure.
 Electrical resistance of the branch between points A & B, B & C and C & A are R1, R2 and R3 respectively.
 The resistance between the points A & B will be,

 Now, one star system is connected to these points A, B, and C as shown in the figure.
 Three arms RA, RB and RC of the star system are connected with A, B and C respectively.
 Now if we measure the resistance value between points A and B, we will get,

 Since the two systems are identical, resistance measured between terminals A and B in both systems must be equal.

 Similarly, resistance between points B and C being equal in the two systems,